pjotrp/once-only/README.md

   SHA1    46ae0f4af8c2566185954bb07d4eeb18c1867077  ../bioruby-table/bin/bio-table ../bioruby-table/test/data/input/table1.csv
 ```

-This list can be used to distinguish
+This list can also be used to distinguish
 between input and output files after completion of the program.
 To check the validity of
 input files you could run md5sum on the one-only has file, for example

 ```sh
 grep MD5 bio-table-ce4ceee0d2ee08ef235662c35b8238ad47fed030.txt |awk 'BEGIN { FS = "[ \t\n]+" }{ print $2,"",$3 }'|md5sum -c
 ```

+Once-only is inspired by the Lisp once-only function, which wraps another function and calculates a result only once, based on the same inputs.
+It is also inspired by the NixOS software
+deployment system, which guarantees packages are uniquely deployed, based on the source code inputs and the configuration at compile time.

+Relax!

 ## Installation